ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 ### Tablespace States

-A tablespace can be in an online, offline, or discarded state depending on the service state.
+Tablespace can be in an online, offline, or discarded state depending on the service state.

 The state of user-defined disk and memory tablespaces can be changed from online to offline or vice-versa.
 However, the state of volatile and temporary tablespaces cannot be changed.
 Additionally, the state of tablespaces that contain tables to be replicated cannot be changed.

-The ALTER TABLESPACE ONLINE and ALTER TABLESPACE OFFLINE statements can be used to change the state of a tablespace.
+ALTER TABLESPACE ONLINE and ALTER TABLESPACE OFFLINE statements can be used to change the state of a tablespace.

 However, please note that this can only be achieved during the Meta and Service startup phases.